 Recent headlines are filled with chilling examples of security breaches involving endpoint devices.
-Thieves stole sensitive personal information about 26.5 million U.S. veterans-including social-security numbers and birthdates-after a Veterans Affairs employee brought the information home on a notebook computer.
-Ernst & Young recently disclosed that one of its notebook PCs had been stolen.
-The notebook contained the personal information of current and previous IBM, Sun Microsystems, Cisco, Nokia and BP employees.
+Thieves stole sensitive personal information about 26.5 million U.S. veterans - including social-security numbers and birthdates - after a Veteran's Affairs employee brought the information home on a laptop computer.
+Fidelity Investments recently disclosed that one of its notebook PCs had been stolen.
+The laptop contained the personal information of 196,000 current and former Hewlett-Packard employees.
 Outside a U.S. military base in Bagram, Afghanistan, removable USB storage devices containing sensitive military data were on sale at a bazaar.
 The data was apparently stolen from offices inside the base by Afghan staff working there.

-Most of the publicity about data theft has often involved lost or stolen notebook computers.
+Most of the publicity about data theft has often involved lost or stolen laptops.
 USB security breaches haven't garnered as many headlines for one, simple fact: Many companies don't even know when USB breaches happen.